codefresh-io/webhook-relay/README.md

 ```

-In your private clusters where the CSDP runtimes are installed, apply the client manifest (click [here](https://github.com/codefresh-io/webhook-relay/blob/main/apps/webhook-relay-client/README.md) to see all the possible options that can be passed to the client using environment variables):
+In your private clusters where the CSDP runtimes are installed, apply the Client manifest.

+> To see all environment variables you can configure for the Client, [click here](https://github.com/codefresh-io/webhook-relay/blob/main/apps/webhook-relay-client/README.md).

 ```yaml
 apiVersion: apps/v1